-As of April 2022, our student body is made up of 31% Caucasian, 31% Latino, 19% Asian and the remaining 19% represent other ethnic groups.
-Of the total enrollment in 2021-22, 22% are English Learners, 35% qualify for Free and/or Reduced lunch program and 8% are students who have an Individualized Education Plan.
+As of March 2023, our student body is made up of 33% Latino, 27% Caucasian, 19% Asian, 7% Black, and the remaining 14% represent other ethnic groups.
+Of the total enrollment in 2022-23, 22% are English Learners, 36% qualify for Free and/or Reduced lunch program and 12% are students who have an Individualized Education Plan.
+(Data was provided by Datazone)

-The ratio of students to teachers in our classrooms is as follows: Transitional Kindergarten(TK)-3rd Grade: 1:24 Instructional Aide support will occur if TK exceeds 20
+The ratio of students to teachers in our classrooms is as follows:

+Transitional Kindergarten(TK)-3rd Grade: 1:24

+\Instructional Aide support will occur if TK exceeds 10